Mekino05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-create a script that creates a new local variable. name: BEST value: School
+create a script that creates a new global variable. name: BEST value: School